Tsipras assurances nudge Greek yields off post-restructuring highs

 LONDON, March 20 Greek government bond yields fell on Friday, after Prime Minister Alexis Tsipras assured European Union creditors that he would soon present a full set of economic reforms to unlock cash and stave off bankruptcy.

-But the decline only partly reversed Thursday's rise to some of the highest levels seen since the 2012 debt restructuring.
-While Tsipras sounded optimistic, his meeting with EU leaders produced little substance.
+But the fall only partly reversed Thursday's sharp rise to some of the highest levels seen since the 2012 debt restructuring.
+While Tsipras sounded optimistic, there was little substance to the outcome of his meeting with EU leaders.

 The joint statement by the EU institutions spoke of a "spirit of mutual trust," but German Chancellor Angela Merkel stressed no money would be released before Athens implements budget measures and other reforms.

-Athens is running out of time to secure new funding and many fear the current impasse risks seeing the country crashing out of the euro zone.
+Greece is running out of time to secure new funding and many fear the current impasse risks seeing Athens crashing out of the euro zone.

-Tsipras declined to say when his government would present the reforms to unlock fresh aid, which he said would come gradually.
-That would start either in the form of a return of 1.9 billion euros of ECB profits made on Greek bonds or a partial disbursement of 7.2 billion euros in pending bailout aid.
+Greek 10-year bond yields fell 52 basis points to 11.76 percent.
+Two-year bond yields fell 163 bps to 23.10 percent, having risen more than three percentage points on Thursday and having doubled in less than a month.

-Greek 10-year bond yields fell 69 basis points to 11.59 percent.
-Two-year bond yields fell just over 200 bps to 22.55 percent, having risen more than three percentage points on Thursday and having doubled in less than a month.
+"The market has put a positive spin on the news overnight," said Alan McQuaid, chief economist at Merrion Stockbrokers.

-"This possibility of the release of 1.9 billion euros of money, which can be seen as Greek money, makes it easier for the EU to make sure Greece doesn't have a liquidity accident," said Gianluca Ziglio, a strategist at Sunrise Brokers.
-"The yields have come down but there is still very heightened credit risks."
+"The market is cheap if you think they're going to stick in there (the euro zone) but I still don't know what's going to happen."

-A second week of ECB bond-buying reduced Greece's struggles to a sideshow as far as the rest of the euro zone was concerned.
-Italian and Spanish 10-year bond yields were down 4-6 basis points each to 1.21 percent and 1.19 percent, respectively
+A second week of ECB bond buying reduced Greece's struggles to a sideshow as far as the rest of the euro zone was concerned.
+Italian and Spanish 10-year bond yields were down 3-6 basis points each to 1.22 percent and 1.19 percent, respectively

 "Greece remains a localised issue because the ECB is buying so many bonds," said Nick Stamenkovic, bond strategist at RIA Capital Markets.
 "ECB QE remains the main driver."